BioRDM/Network-Analysis/README.md

 # NetworkAnalysis

-This code computes metrics about a network of publications.
+Welcome to the Social Network Analysis (SNA) repository!
+This project provides tools and code to perform social network analysis, generate insightful reports, and visualize interactions within a network.

 ## Data format
 Data should be input in .csv format, with one column containing author names.